jevaunD/hidden_data_collection_detector/README.md

 Here's something worth keeping an eye on: **clickfixing**.

-Clickfixing is a social engineering technique where a malicious site tricks you into copying and pasting a command — usually by disguising it as a CAPTCHA or verification step.
+Clickfixing is a social engineering technique where a malicious site tricks you into copying and pasting a command.
+This is usually done by disguising it as a CAPTCHA or verification step.
 You think you're proving you're human; you're actually pasting malware into your own terminal!

 There's a version of this extension in the works that will alert you any time something attempts to write code or data to your clipboard without your explicit action.
-It's a natural extension of what this tool already does — keeping what's happening in the background visible and in your control.
+It's a natural extension of what this tool already does.
+That is, keeping what's happening in the background visible and in your control.

 That said, this feature hasn't been fully tested yet, so it's not included in this repo.
 Once it's been put through its paces and the edge cases are sorted out, it'll be added here right away.
 Stay tuned!